Owner: Conduct Committee

 Resignation or lapsing of membership after a complaint is filed does not preclude discipline being pursued under this Policy.

+8.1.2 The Case Manager notifies the Parties about whether the complaint is accepted or denied, and of the applicable next steps.
 The Case Manager’s decision to accept or dismiss the complaint may not be appealed.

 If the Respondent acknowledges the facts of the incident, the Respondent may waive the hearing, in which case the Discipline Panel will determine the appropriate sanction.
 The Discipline Panel may still hold a hearing for the purpose of determining an appropriate sanction.